 The Holistic Water for Horticulture Project has produced a series of two page factsheets, with succinct facts and figures on subjects and issues that are important for growers.
-Resources from workshops are also available via the links below.
+We also produce mini reports and make available all resources from workshops are also available via the links below.

 Trials conducted at the NIAB EMR Wet Centre have shown that rainwater harvesting from polytunnels, combined with precision irrigation, can provide up to 99% water self-sufficiency.
 This is extremely encouraging news for soft fruit growers.